-So it was great to hear that was a real band situation but not just sending tapes in between the band members, you know?
+So it was great to hear that was a real band situation but not just sending tapes between the band members, you know?

-No, no, it was – actually – no, no, we all – yeah, no it was good.
+No, no, it was – actually – no, no, we all – yeah, no, it was good.
 It was a real thing, a real deal.

-How it was to work with Zakk Wylde?
+How was it to work with Zakk Wylde?

 It was great.
 I mean, there were some silly moments.
 You know, I ended up one night in a – Zakk likes a good buzz, you know.
 So, I mean, one night, you know, we were just – I ended up actually at his house with the dogs licking my face on the couch.
-You got to laugh things like that.
+You got to laugh at things like that.
 But it is kind of funny.

-Nowadays Zakk doesn’t drink anymore.
+Nowadays, Zakk doesn’t drink anymore.

 Well, it’s good.

-How you did get picked up for the ROCKSTAR project?
+How did you get picked up for the ROCKSTAR project?